In Japan, Detroit demands broad access but targets narrow niche

 Since then, Japan has entered a protracted economic slump and the Big Three were engulfed in financial crises and even bankruptcies at home.

-General Motors Co, Ford Motor Co and Chrysler, all making their presence felt at the North American International Auto Show in Detroit this week, skipped November's biennial Tokyo Motor Show for the third time in a row.
+General Motors Co (GM.N), Ford Motor Co (F.N) and Chrysler, all making their presence felt at the North American International Auto Show in Detroit this week, skipped November's biennial Tokyo Motor Show for the third time in a row.

 "It was a matter of how to best allocate our marketing and advertising costs when considering that import cars are a niche segment to begin with, and even within that we are a niche player," said GM Japan Managing Director Sumito Ishii.